In this article, we will go through the criteria to hire a maid in Singapore.

 In case you are looking to hire a maid through an agency, you can head on to this maid agency hiring guide.

 Benefits of directly hiring a maid

 Before we go through the step by step process, it is essential to know what we are getting by directly hiring a maid.

 Despite the cumbersome efforts needed to hire a main directly, there are benefits to it:

 However, there are also some benefits to it:

 - They are cheaper than maid agencies.
 You can save from 500 up to $2000 of agency fees.
 If cost is a crucial factor in hiring a maid, why not try hiring a maid yourself?

 - Your maid is less likely to quit as she has adapted to the environment and has experienced working away from home for a while.

 - It gives you more control over the maid selection and hiring process.

-- No maid loan is required.
-Your maid will not be burdened with the substantial maid loans.
+- No loan is necessary.
+Your maid will not be burdened with substantial maid loans.

-- Getting a transfer maid in Singapore starts within a few days.
+- A maid that is transferred starts after a few days.
 You might need to wait more than ten weeks for a brand new maid from overseas.

 - Transfer maids are more experienced due to prior work experience.
 Your efforts may, therefore, not be needed to train the maid.

 As more and more people opt for the direct hiring of a domestic helper in Singapore, there are more resources online to help you with that.